yavin5/node-XMLHttpRequest/README.md

 I forked this from driverdan's version because the open() function is inexplicably broken, apparently on purpose? https://github.com/driverdan/node-XMLHttpRequest/issues/156

-this version is driverdan's version without the inexplicable abort() at the top of open().
+this version is driverdan's version with these changes:

+* removed the inexplicable call to abort() at the top of open()
+* added support for specifying the socket timeout in milliseconds on object instantiation:

+	let xhr = new XMLHttpRequest({timeout: 300});

 this module provides an interface to XMLHttpRequest inside node.js.
 For obvious reasons.